 So, today, I belatedly celebrate my 6th Anniversary that would have been on June 3, 2016.
 Not that I would want to revisit that time in my life for almost any other reason.
 Yes, the first 2/3 of this decade was largely one big shit sandwich for me and 2016 turned out to be a particularly odious turd of a year, personally and otherwise.
 Yeppers, this was a mega crappa-crappa-crappadooles time.

-I actually created this anniversary graphic—based on the cover for my favourite and most-obsessed-over album of the year, David Bowie’s swan song Blackstar—at the time, but I just couldn’t be bothered keeping the blog going by that point, as my audience had collapsed with OpenSalon’s bye bye along with pretty much everything else in my life except for my marriage, most thankfully.
+I actually created this anniversary graphic—based on the cover for my favourite and most-obsessed-over album of the year, David Bowie’s swan song Blackstar—at the time, but I just didn’t have the energy to keep the blog going by that point as my audience had collapsed with OpenSalon’s bye bye along with pretty much everything else in my life except for my marriage, most thankfully.

 It’s also an apt image as the star is upside down, pretty much a metaphor for that era for me.